Cost of living: rent and eviction

 - it would need to be validly served and the correct notice period complied with

-If the Scottish Parliament approves the increase, any tenant with a private residential tenancy would therefore then need to be given three months’ notice before any rent increase could take effect.
-A rent increase notice could not be served unless the cap is above zero, which if approved by Parliament, would be on or after 1 April 2023.
+Any tenant with a private residential tenancy will need to be given three months’ notice before any rent increase can take effect.
+A rent increase notice cannot be served unless the cap is above zero, which will be on or after 1 April 2023.

-Landlords may instead be able to apply to Rent Service Scotland to increase the rent for a property above the level of the rent cap, in order to take account of certain costs.
+Alternatively landlords may apply to Rent Service Scotland to increase the rent for a property above the level of the rent cap, in order to take account of certain costs.
 The landlord will not, however, be able to both increase the rent in line with the cap and apply to have the costs considered.
 Landlords may only have one rent increase per 12 months.
 See ‘Situations where a landlord will be allowed to increase the rent’ above.

 Scottish Ministers are not proposing any changes at this time that would allow landlords to raise rents more than once a year.

 From 6 September 2022, there was a temporary cap on rent increases during tenancies in the social sector.
 The cap is was set at 0% and applied to existing Scottish secure tenancies and short Scottish secure tenancies.